mcneill-shiner/sample-tracking-app/README.md

 - is .join a socket.io method?
 - Use typescript?
 Or jsDOC?
 - Scaling server connections--AWS API Gateway, or something similar?

+### Absolute next step

+- addComment isn't working.
+Looks like it is being emitted from AppContent (line 81), but not received by server.js (line 47).